Debangliu123/AVFuseFormer/README.md

 - **LGAF**, which models dynamic cross-modal interactions and adaptively integrates complementary audio-visual information.
 - **DFBN**, which jointly captures local and global contexts, temporal dependencies, and channel-wise relationships.
-- **AVFuseFormer architecture**, which integrates multimodal fusion and sequence modeling for efficient speech separation.
+- **AVFuseFormer architecture**, which integrates DFBN and LGAF within a multi-stage encoderdecoder architecture for efficient speech separation.
 ---

 ## Network Architecture